a-yee/P112/docs/draft.md

 ##### A couple of questions to think about: Are edges low frequency or high frequency features?
 Are the fence posts low frequency or high frequency features?
 Is the background a low frequency or high frequency feature?

-The relationship between frequency and spatial variables in an image is closely tied to the fourier representations of the spatial function $f(x,y)$.
+The relationship between frequency and spatial variables in an image is closely tied to the Fourier representations of the spatial function $f(x,y)$.
 To demonstrate a simplified example of this relationship, consider fixing $y = k$ where $k = constant$.
 To simulate this use the following MATLAB code:

 ```matlab
 % example pics and code for frequency to spatial coordinate relations